A Guide to the Successful International Registration of Trademarks in the US

 Assuming all goes well and your application is published in WIPO’s International Trademark Gazette, WIPO will forward a copy of it to the intellectual property office of each country in which you requested to have your trademark protected.

-Those IP offices will compare your mark with the existing trademarks in their respective countries to determine if there are possibilities of you landing in a trademark dispute with any of their trademark owners.
+Those IP offices will compare your mark with the existing trademarks in their respective countries to determine if there are any potential disputes with trademark owners.
 If they feel your mark is safe to protect, they will publish it in their national gazettes.

 Again, this mark of yours will be open to scrutiny and opposition from the public for over a year in those countries, after which it will be granted protection (if no successful opposition arises).

 Now that the process is over, all you have to do is monitor and enforce your trademark.
-As with legal matters, you will need a trademark attorney to help you out.
+As with legal matters, you will need a trademark attorney to help you.

 How long does the trademark last?

 Once a trademark is registered through the international trademark registration procedure, it will last for 10 years from the registration date.
+In the UK for example, trademark registration provides a strong monopoly which can last forever provided certain requirements are observed, including trademark renewal.
 After this initial 10-year period, the trademark can be renewed indefinitely for 10 years each.
 However, it’s important to note that the renewal must be done before the expiration date of the current registration.

 The international trademark registration procedure is done through the Madrid System, administered by the World Intellectual Property Organization (WIPO).
 The Madrid System allows for filing a single international application to protect a trademark in multiple countries that are members of the Madrid Protocol.
 The application must be filed through the trademark office of the applicant’s home country, and it can then be designated to other member countries in which the applicant wishes to seek protection.

 In case you need help registering your intellectual property in the US, you can rely on LegaMart lawyers, who are specialized lawyers who can be reached within minutes.
-Rest we have well-crafted, simple-to-read and updated articles that can give all your answer related to intellectual property.
+Rest we have well-crafted, simple-to-read and updated articles to answer all your intellectual property questions.